mm539/CPP_Nanodegree_Capstone_Z/README.md

  5. The project uses smart pointers instead of raw pointers.
  * The project uses at least one smart pointer: unique_ptr, shared_ptr, or weak_ptr.
 The project does not use raw pointers.
  * example: The Game class has an attribute _buildings (buildings.h, line 45) that uses a vector of shared pointers.
- * The project does use some raw pointers, but only when using the SDL Library.
+Technically, the project does use some raw pointers, but only when using the SDL Library (which I assume has its mechanisms for garbage collection).

 ## Attributions